lycheemilk/Neopets-Scripts/README.md

 # Neopets-Scripts
-Just a few QoL scripts for Neopets.com
+Just a few QoL scripts for Neopets.com.
+This repository is a WIP, I will add more as I make more.
 <BR>
 <h1>Set up:</h1>
 These scripts require the <a href="https://www.tampermonkey.net">Tampermonkey</a> browser extension to work.
 Copy and paste the raw files into the TM dashboard where you see the plus sign at the top and save them. <BR>